Mapping "Brain Terrain" Regions on Mars using Deep Learning: Results and Discussion

 \section{Results and Discussion}

 The HiRISE camera on MRO has been acquiring data of the Martian surface for over a decade.
-We acquired a snapshot of the archive in 2021 when this part of a Mars Data Analysis Program (MDAP) began.
-Our local snapshot of the archive contains 52,618 images subtending over 28.1 TB of space on disk.
-We have a problem of needing to find a rather rare terrain (likely covers $<$1$\%$ of the surface) over many images and it would be ideal to have pixel-level boundaries for measuring the extent (see Figure \ref{fig:mars_map}).
+We acquired a snapshot of the archive in 2021 which contains 58,209 images subtending over 28.1 TB of space on disk.
+We have a problem of needing to find a rather rare terrain over many images and we need pixel-level boundaries in order to accurate measure the spatial extent (see Figure \ref{fig:mars_map}).
 Figure \ref{fig:decoding_time} shows the amount of time it takes to decode a single HiRISE image based on the decoding resolution and image size.
 The estimated time to decode the entire archive at the native resolution is about 170.3 hours and when we combine that with segmenting the dataset we get another $\sim$ 145.4 hours.
 These numbers are based on interpolating the results of our algorithm based on image size and quantity.
 In total, the algorithm would take about 14 days to process the entire archive using the segmentation algorithm.
-Utilizing a hybrid pipeline approach with a classifier that operates on lower resolution data was proved to be $\sim$ 90$\%$ as accurate as our segmentation algorithm.
+Utilizing a hybrid pipeline approach with a classifier that operates on lower resolution data was proved to be $\sim$ 90$\%$ as accurate as our segmentation algorithm (see Table \ref{tab:comparison}).
 Since the classifier is about 15 $\times$ faster than the segmentation network and we evaluate images at 1/16 resolution with it, we process the entire archive in $\sim$21 hours.